 Although there are not an extremely large number Welsh surnames, there are an inordinately large number of spelling variations of those surnames.
 This variety of spellings began almost immediately after the acceptance of surnames within Welsh society in the 15th century.
 As time progressed, these old Brythonic names were eventually were recorded in English.
 This process was problematic in that many of the highly inflected sounds of the native language of Wales could not be properly captured in English.
 Some families, however, did decide to modify their own names to indicate a branch loyalty within the family, a religious adherence, or even a patriotic affiliation.
 The name Cleves has seen various spelling variations: Cliffe, Cliff, Clive, Cleeves, Cleave, Cleaves and many more.

 Another 36 words (3 lines of text) are included under the topic Early Cleves Notables in all our PDF Extended History products and printed products wherever possible.

 The Welsh migration to North America in the late 19th and early 20th centuries contributed greatly to its rapid development.
 These migrants were in search of land, work, and freedom.
 Those Welsh families that survived the long ocean journey were critical to the development of new industries and factories, and to the quick settlement of land.
 They also added to an ever-growing rich cultural heritage.
 A search of the immigration and passenger lists has shown a number of people bearing the name Cleves:

-Cleves Settlers in the United States in the 17th Century
+Cleves Settlers in United States in the 17th Century

-Cleves Settlers in the United States in the 19th Century
+Cleves Settlers in United States in the 19th Century